robbie-cahill/serve-public/CONTRIBUTING.md

 ### Ways to Contribute
 Here are some different ways you can help
-- Help with testing Tunnelmole.
+- Help with testing Serve Public.
 Install the latest binary or build the latest source release and do your best to break it.
 If you're able to, create an issue.
 - Creating documentation, cookbooks and guides.
 Just submit it to this repo under the `docs` folder in Markdown format (the folder is currently non-existant, so you can be the first to create it)
 - Spreading the word.
 As previously mentioned, there is no big company or marketing department.
-That leaves it up to you to help others by introducing them to Tunnelmole.
-Sharing Tunnelmole on social media sites and creating blog articles will help you look good and help other developers.
+That leaves it up to you to help others by introducing them to Serve Public.
+Sharing Serve Public on social media sites and creating blog articles will help you look good and help other developers.
 - Fixing bugs
 - Making feature requests.
-To do this, create a GitHub issue and describe the feature you think Tunnelmole should have.
+To do this, create a GitHub issue and describe the feature you think Serve Public should have.
 We won't implement everything, but features people are interested in will be noted down.
 Of course, a good way to speed up the implementation of a feature is to implement it yourself and send in a pull request!
 - Implementing feature requests others have made and sending in pull requests

 For any code changes, you will need to fork this repo and submit a PR.
 If you've never done this before, GitHub has a very good guide [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).